sigoden/runme/README.md

 ### Task can have pre and post dependencies

 Tasks can depend on other tasks.
-Dependencies are resolved by calling functions.
+Dependencies are established by calling functions.

 ```sh
 # @cmd